-Iron is a mineral you often hear nutrition coaches and sports nutrition coaches advocate to get more of to avoid the risk of deficiency.
+Iron is a mineral you often hear professionals advocating to get more of to avoid the risk of deficiency.
 But why?
 Why is this mineral so important and why should you make sure you’re getting adequate amounts in your diet?

 This article aims to answer all those questions, give you a full lesson on iron, and a list of iron-rich foods to start including in your diet.